 10.4 Decisions that must be taken in a particular way

-(a) Decisions to appoint trustees at annual general meetings must be taken by relative majority voting (also known as plurality voting) but this does not affect the power given to the members or the charity trustees in clause 13.1(d) to appoint a new trustee on a temporary basis.
+(a) Decisions to appoint trustees at annual general meetings must be taken by positional voting (to be set out in detail by the charity trustees) but this does not affect the power given to the members or the charity trustees in clause 13.1(d) to appoint a new trustee on a temporary basis.

 (b) Any decision to remove a trustee must be taken in accordance with clause 15.2.